JasonDai1219/Predictive_model/README.md

 3. Evaluation metric : `Precision`.
 The reason to use `precision` here is that we would like to see low `precision` metric in this predictive model as the `false positive` would imply that the user making the recipe should actually spend energy on making other recipes.

+4. Null Hypothesis : Our model is fair.
+Its precision on recipes published prior to 2012 and recipes published in or after 2012 are roughly the same, and any differences are due to random chance.

+5. Alternative Hypothesis : Our model is unfair.
+Its precision on recipes published prior to 2012 is greater than that of recipes published in or after 2012.

+6. Test statistic : Precision of recipes published prior to 2012 group minus the accuracy of recipes published in or after 2012.

+7. Significance level : 0.05

+8. P-value : 0.0

+9. Conclusion : Since the p-value < 0.05 (the `significance level`), hence we reject the null hypothesis and probably the `precision` of recipes published prior to 2012 group is significantly greater than that of recipes published in or after the year 2012 in our analysis.

 ---